oktadev/jhipster-microservices-example/TUTORIAL.md

 a monitoring tool based on the [ELK Stack](https://www.elastic.co/products).
 I'll cover this tool in the Docker Compose section.

+## Create an API Gateway

-To create a project, open a terminal window and create a `jhipster-microservices-example` directory.
+To create a microservices project, open a terminal window and create a `jhipster-microservices-example` directory.
 Then create a `blog` directory for the gateway application.

 ```bash
 mkdir -p jhipster-microservices-example/blog